mm80843/T3.5/docs/Benef/PBN__Benef_342.md

 # __Dilution and removal of infectious particles in room air__

-## Name of the Benefit

-Mechanical ventilation systems can effectively dilute and remove infectious particles in room air, reducing the risk of transmission and improving indoor air quality.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can attract tenants and enhance the value of their properties by providing a healthy and safe indoor environment with efficient mechanical ventilation systems.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_363.md)